 As you complete your activity, such as running or cycling, the performance condition feature analyzes your pace, heart rate, and heart rate variability to make a real-time assessment of your ability to perform compared to your average fitness level.
+It is approximately your real-time percentage deviation from your baseline VO2 max. estimate.

 Performance condition values range from -20 to +20.
 After the first 6 to 20 minutes of your activity, the device displays your performance condition score.
 For example, a score of +5 means that you are rested, fresh, and capable of a good run or ride.
 You can add performance condition as a data field to one of your training screens to monitor your ability throughout the activity.
 Performance condition can also be an indicator of fatigue level, especially at the end of a long training run or ride.

 NOTE: The device requires a few runs or rides with a heart rate monitor to get an accurate VO2 max. estimate and learn about your running or riding ability (About VO2 Max.
-Estimates, page 8).
+Estimates, page 13).